Translations of this article:

 The "7" shaped handlebar stem gets its shape from a historical accident.
 The style in the old days was to ride rather tall frames by our standards, and the older handlebar shapes had less drop than modern designs.
 (When the transition from the "highwheeler" to the "safety" bike occurred, the idea of being able to stand over the frame did not occur immediately.
 Cyclists were in the habit of having to mount and dismount on the fly.)
 The stem would usually be inserted so that only an inch or less stuck out of the headset.
 The "7" shape allowed the lowest possible handlebar placement with as much forward reach as was wanted.

-There is a trend to use "mountain-bike type" stems on road bikes, and it really makes a lot of sense.
+There is a trend to use "mountain-bike type" stems that clamp to the outside of the steerer tube on road bikes, and it really makes a lot of sense.
 All that the "7" stem has going for it is tradition.

 When you see a small frame size that features a higher bottom bracket than the other sizes of the same model, you're seeing dishonesty and deliberate deception.